microsoft/health-architectures/docs/Azure-FHIR-Cloud-for-Healthcare.md

 ---
-title: Azure FHIR Cloud for Healthcare
+title: Microsoft Cloud for Healthcare
 nav_order: 3
 has_children: true
 ---